1. Home

 Solar Panels Work on Cloudy Days

 Despite the myths that persist about solar panels, they will still create electricity on cloudy days.
-Yes, panels work better on sunny days, but the possibility of cloud cover shouldn’t scare you away from getting solar power for your home.
+Yes, panels work better on sunny days, but the possibility of cloud cover shouldn’t scare you away from looking into solar power for your home.

-If you live in a cloudy area, an experienced solar company can help you design a solar power system that maximizes the amount of electricity your home can create from the sunlight that’s available.
+An experienced solar company can help you design a solar power system that maximizes the electricity your system can create in your climate.
+To see how much you can save, check out Palmetto’s free solar savings calculator.

 Frequently Asked Questions